- Vibrant Human Quality of Life

 The Psychological Wellbeing Index will help us understand whether Puget Sound residents experience inspiration and stress reduction while in nature.
 These are critical measures of whether the natural environment contributes to human wellbeing.

-• 3.98 was the average response in 2022, which equates to participants experiencing inspiration or stress reduction from the outdoors “regularly” on a five-point scale.
-This is consistent with responses in 2018 and 2020.
+- 4.07 was the average response in 2024 (out of 5), which equates to participants experiencing inspiration or stress reduction from the outdoors “regularly” on a five-point scale.
+This is consistent with responses since 2018.

 Oregon State University Human Dimensions Lab